mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/01-mobile-devices.md

 # 1.1.
 Mobile devices

-A **mobile device** is any small computer that can be carried easily using one or two hands with no additional supports.
+A **mobile device** is any small computer that can be carried easily using one or two hands without an additional support.
 Notice that laptops are not included in this definition as they require a surface to be used.

 Most mobile devices support some form of wireless communication (see [Section 1.2](/content/01/02-hardware) for a discussion of different types of connectivity).
 However, the need for connectivity is not a requirement in our definition.
 Indeed, some mobile devices preload data over a wired connection and are later used without requiring connectivity.